camunda/camunda-bpm-examples/deployment/spring-boot/README.md

 ### Configure the Process Engine

-Create the following Java Config to bootstrap and configure the process engine.
+Create the following Java Config class to bootstrap and configure the process engine.

 ``` java
 @Configuration